Professional Geoscientist Registration

 2011 (Current) Syllabi:

 As of January 1st, 2011, APEGBC has adopted national Geoscience Knowledge & Experience (or GKE) requirements for Professional Registration in Canada.
 The knowledge requirements are set out by discipline into five groups from which a total of 27 Educational Units (EU's - equivalent to a one semester course) must be completed.
-Course equivalent lists specific to UVic for both the Geology and Environmental Science designations can be found by clicking on the associated link.
-A similar list pertaining to the Geophysics designation is currently being compiled, however UVic offers all but one of the courses required to meet this designation's syllabus requirements at this time.
+Course equivalent lists specific to UVic for both the Geology and Environmental Geoscience designations can be found by clicking on the associated link.
+A similar list pertaining to the Geophysics designation is not available at this time.

 Additional information regarding professional registration are summarized in this presentation.